jomigo96/cookbook/source/recipes/peixe_ao_sal.rst

 Ingredients
 ^^^^^^^^^^^

 * A medium to big fresh, whole :term:`Fish`.
 Something like snook, bream, or flounder.
 My preferred one is *dourada*, "gilt-head bream".
+It may be gutted, but it **must not** be scaled.
 * 1 or 2 Kg of coarse salt

 Steps